Vampire/git-spindle/docs/gitlab.rst

 Show a timeline of a your activity, or that of another user.
 The timeline will look like that on your GitLab profile page.

+.. describe:: git lab setup-goblet

+Set up a configuration for the goblet web interface based on data in GitLab.